 Angel D. Trevino

-Angel is a second-year Ph.D. student in Developmental Psychology.
+Angel is a third-year Ph.D. student in Developmental Psychology.
 He is interested in studying the pathways through which individual differences, genes, and environmental factors lead to the development of psychopathology in youth.
 He is particularly interested in how cultural processes interplay with genetic influences on youth outcomes.
 Outside of the lab, Angel enjoys spending time with his family and dogs.